Jeremiah1582/Data_cleaning_txt_exercise/README.md

 2) extract and clean the titles:
 - Removing any numbers.
 - Capitalizing the first letter of each word in the titles.
-3) Write the cleaned titles back to a new file named cleaned_book_titles.txt.
+3) Write the cleaned titles back to a new file named cleaned_book_titles.txt in the cleaned folder.

 # Bonus Challenge: **senior**
 Find out which words are most commonly used in the book titles and list the top three.